damwhit/git_flow_class/README.md

 1. Person 2: Merge master into your current branch.
   * This should throw an error
-  CONFLICT (content): Merge conflict in sample.txt Automatic merge failed; fix conflicts and then commit the result.
+  CONFLICT (content): Merge conflict in readme.md Automatic merge failed; fix conflicts and then commit the result.

 1. Person 2: Open the file it says the conflict occurs in.
 You can see it if you run git status